 It is vital to note that these behavioral addictions work the same way as substance abuse disorders and are reversible.

-If you or someone you know is struggling with any form of addiction, it is high time you seek treatment.
+If you or someone you know is struggling with any form of addiction, it is time you seek treatment.
 You can choose any treatment options from the ones mentioned above or have one tailored by your doctor.
 The earlier you begin the recovery process, the better.
 It’s not late to get your life back together.